ddgond/uebersicht-grid-launcher/README.md

 #Installation
 Add the widget to Übersicht's widget folder.

-Customize styles and links to match your preferences in the index.coffee
+Customize styles and links to match your preferences in the index.coffee.

+Remember to enable interactions with the widget through Übersicht's preferences.